juhasev/sample-ninja-help/subpanel-settings-google-analytics.md

 Fill in your business details and click on **Create** -button.
 Accept terms of conditions if prompted.

 #### Step 5 - Record Universal Analytics ID displayed at the top of the page.
-This number is typically in format: UA-190182115-1
+This ID is typically presented in format: UA-XXXXXXXXX-X

 #### Step 6 - Enter the UA number into Sample Ninja
 Enter number without the UA- prefix into the Universal Analytics ID field.
 And you are done.